Bust the bloat: All about period bloating

 GAS-PRODUCING FOODS: Dairy, broccoli, beans, cabbage, cauliflower

-CARBONATED DRINKS: That fizzy goodness leads to gases getting trapped in your belly (hello, abdominal pain!)
+CARBONATED DRINKS: That fizzy goodness leads to gases trapped in your belly.
+Hello, abdominal pain!

 STARCHY FOODS: Potatoes, pasta, white rice, white bread

-It’s one of life’s cruel jokes that our holy grail PMS snacks, like Hot Cheetos and Oreos, fall into the list above, but it doesn’t mean you need to cut all your favorite mood-boosting snacks forever.
+It’s one of life’s cruel jokes.
+Our holy grail PMS snacks, like Hot Cheetos and Oreos, fall into the list above.
+However, that doesn’t mean you must cut all your favorite mood-boosting snacks forever.

-If you want a hunk of chocolate or a small glass of wine and it’s going to boost your mood, have at it.
+If a hunk of chocolate or a small glass of wine will boost your mood, have at it.
 But make sure you don’t go overboard and do this for every meal is key.

-If you’re open to swapping some of your cravings, there are snacks that can satisfy the need for something crunchy, fatty, or sweet while also helping to decrease fluid retention.
+Open to swapping some of your cravings?
+There are snacks that can satisfy the need for something crunchy, fatty, or sweet while also helping to decrease fluid retention.

 Which foods help fight period bloating?